*** UPDATED with Stock Returns as of Friday, November 26, 2021 ***

 So, How Have Their Stocks Performed?

 As you saw from the chart above, since 2009 the Motley Fool Rule Breakers stocks have consistently outperformed the market.
 They have accomplished this by picking many stocks that double or triple each year.
-Take a look at some of their best all-time picks, as of August 1, 2021:
+Take a look at some of their best all-time picks:

 Since we are subscribers, we have full access to all of their picks.

-And here is how our Motley Fool Rule Breakers stocks have performed for me over the last 5 years:
+And here is my chart again of how the Motley Fool Rule Breakers stocks have performed for me over the last 5 years:

 Notice that over the last 5 years for the 2016-2020 stocks: